 Healing Emotional Trauma

 JJ Flizanes is an Empowerment Strategist teaching the benefits of healing emotional trauma and the Host of The Fit 2 Love Podcast Show.
-She is the Director of Invisible Fitness, an Amazon best-selling author of Fit 2 Love: How to Get Physically, Emotionally, and Spiritually Fit to Attract the Love of Your Life, and author of
+She is the Director of Invisible Fitness, an Amazon best-selling author of Fit 2 Love: How to Get Physically, Emotionally, and Spiritually Fit to Attract the Love of Your Life, and the author of

 Knack Absolute Abs:

-And, for JJ, the key components in all these areas are ‘invisible’ — balanced support structures of nutrition, emotional centeredness and health.
+And, for JJ, the key components in all these areas are ‘invisible’ — balanced support structures of nutrition, emotional centeredness, and health.

 Recovery After Stroke podcast.
 Helping you go from where you are to where you’d rather be.

-According to the website psych central emotional intelligence is the ability to identify, use, understand and manage emotions in an effective and positive way.
+According to the website psych central emotional intelligence is the ability to identify, use, understand, and manage emotions in an effective and positive way.
 A high EQ helps individuals to communicate better reduce their anxiety, defuse conflict, improve relationships, empathize with others, and effectively overcome life’s challenges.

 Our emotional intelligence affects the quality of our lives because it influences our behavior and relationships.
-EQ is synonymous with self awareness because it enables us to live our lives with intention, purpose and autonomy.
+EQ is synonymous with self-awareness because it enables us to live our lives with intention, purpose, and autonomy.
 Many of us move through life making important decisions based on our current circumstances.
 We may perceive them as being beyond their ability to change thus limiting our options and solutions.

 Taking time to reflect and examining why we decide to do what we do enables us to lead to lead lives, determined by our conscious intentions rather than circumstances alone.
 Developing aq can greatly influence our success.
 Our personal situations and intelligence are factors as well.
 However, EQ can profoundly affect our choices by creating options we may not have otherwise imagined or considered to be possibilities.
 And now it’s on with the show.